scriptPilot/google-calendar-synchronization/README.md

 By default, the next synchronization is triggered after `1` minute.

-This value can be increased if the Google Apps Script quota is an issue.
+This value can be increased, if the Google Calender API quota is an issue.

 ```js
 function onStart() {